fassetar/catalog/README.md

 Requirements
 ============
 > I Avoid using the Jquery or any other javascripts included in the Asp.net Template.
 Handle all js files in Node solutions.
+ For Custom Javascripts build as you would normally in the asp.net solution and bundle them in with node.

  - NodeJs
  - Asp.net MVC 5.0
  - AngularJs